-The inspection took place on the 16 February 2017 and was led by a CQC with remote access to a dental specialist adviser.
+The inspection took place on the 14 February 2017 and was led by a CQC inspector and a specialist dental advisor.

 Prior to the inspection we asked the practice to provide us with information which we reviewed.
 This included their latest statement of purpose, and staff details, including their qualifications and professional body registration number where appropriate.
 We also reviewed information we held about the practice.

-During the inspection we spoke with two dentists, one dental nurses, practice manager and reception staff.
+During the inspection we spoke with one dentist, one dental hygienist, two dental nurses, and the practice manager and reception staff.
 We toured the practice and reviewed emergency medicines and equipment.

 We reviewed policies, protocols and other documents and observed procedures.
 We sent comment cards to the practice before the visit.
-There were 17 comment cards completed by patients.
+There were nine comment cards completed by patients.